Vivian-007/Fake_News_Detection/README.md

 ## Usage
 1. Place `True.csv` and `Fake.csv` in the working directory
-2. Run the Jupyter notebook `finaltofinalhope.ipynb`
+2. Run the Jupyter notebook `app.ipynb`
 3. The system will:
    - Preprocess the data
    - Train and evaluate models
    - Show accuracy metrics and confusion matrices
    - Test sample inputs

-## Sample Output
-The system provides:
-- Accuracy scores for each model
-- Classification reports (precision, recall, F1-score)
-- Visual confusion matrices
-- Predictions for custom inputs

-## Example Prediction
-Input: "Aliens spotted talking to UN delegates."
-Output: